Pnwcomputers/The-Computer-Handbook/Part II - Internet Safety & Cybersecurity/Chapter 5 - Protecting Yourself Online/Chapter5-Protecting_Yourself_Online.md

+---
-## Chapter 5: Protecting Yourself Online
+# Chapter 5: Protecting Yourself Online

-**Your Digital Fortress: Professional Protection Strategies That Actually Work**
+## Your Digital Fortress: Professional Protection Strategies That Actually Work
+---

 > "I thought my password was secure - it was 'password123!'" - What 40% of hacked clients say.
 "Strong passwords are your first line of defense, but they're just the beginning of real online protection." - Professional reality after 20+ years of security cleanups.

-After helping thousands of clients recover from online attacks, identity theft, and digital harassment, this chapter gives you the exact protection strategies we implement for every client.
+After over 20 years of computer security, repairs, and migrations, this chapter gives you the exact strategies and professional realities we use on the front lines to cover **The Professional Strategies We Implement for Every Client**.

 ### What You'll Learn in This Chapter: